 Always contact your seller first.
 They may decide to give you a full refund without requiring a return or otherwise make the process easier for you.

-Note to sellers: providing a relaxed refund policy is a good way to get a great Amazon seller rating.
+Note to sellers: Providing a relaxed refund policy is a good way to get a great Amazon seller rating.
 Having simple rules will also cut the time you spend on customer service almost as effectively as integrating Amazon with a professional helpdesk.

 Amazon generally does not begin processing the refund on a return until they have received the item.
 How long that takes will depend on shipping.
 In most cases, they should receive your item within two weeks.